Building your well-being house: the power of self-care.

 Mind

-Meditation: Mindfulness meditation can help reduce stress, improve focus, and enhance emotional well-being.
+Meditation: mindfulness meditation or any practice to help you slow down, like a mindful walk, or shower, can help reduce stress, improve focus, support re-connection and enhance emotional well-being.

-Creativity: Engaging in creative activities can be a great way to relax, express yourself, and boost your mood.
+Creativity: engaging in creative activities or hobbies can be a great way to relax, express yourself, and boost your mood.
+I personally feel this is vital for creating or enhancing an identity, which will help concrete those foundations.

 Body

-Nutrition: Eating a healthy and balanced diet provides your body with the nutrients it needs to function optimally.
+Nutrition: eating a healthy and balanced diet provides your body with the nutrients it needs to function optimally.
+Again, think of the mind and body as one machine, if we neglect one, we impact both!

-Hydration: Staying hydrated is essential for overall health and can help prevent fatigue and irritability.
+Hydration: staying hydrated is essential for overall health and can help prevent fatigue and irritability.
+I’m not going to say it again at the risk of being patronising, but see above 😊

 Soul

-Hobbies: Engaging in activities you enjoy can be a great way to relax and have fun.
+Hobbies: engaging in activities you enjoy can be a great way to relax and have fun.
+As I’ve said before this is crucial for building a relationship with yourself and enhancing an identity.